nurjamilahh/webdev-4/README.md

 * **Number Guessing Game:** This classic game challenges the player to guess a random number selected by the computer (e.g., between 1-100).
 The game provides immediate feedback ("Too high" or "Too low") to guide the player, who is limited to five attempts to successfully find the correct number.
 * **Rock, Paper, Scissors:** A digitized version of the beloved hand game, where the player competes against a random choice made by the computer.
 The game determines the winner based on the classic rules and keeps track of the match scores.
 * **Clicker Game:** This quick and addictive game presents a large button, requiring players to click it as rapidly as possible within a set time limit.
 Upon expiration of the timer, the player's final click score is displayed.
+* **Cosmic Dodge (Falling Objects) Game:** A fast-paced, action-based game where the player controls a ship/character to avoid randomly generated objects (e.g., meteors or space debris) that fall from the top of the screen.
+The goal is to survive as long as possible while the game increases in speed and difficulty.

 * **Memory Card Game (Optional Game 4)**: This game involves matching pairs of hidden cards.
 Players flip two cards per turn; if they match, they stay open, and the goal is to successfully match all pairs.

 ### ✨ User Experience & Optional Features